yang123vc/qf/README.md

 There is a sample application which details how to complete the setup.
 Take a look at it [here](https://github.com/bankole7782/qf_example)

-Make sure you look at `main.go` in the sample app and edit it to your own preferences.
+Make sure you look at `main.go` in the sample app, copy and edit it to your own preferences.

-After copying the paths in the sample, go to `/qf-setup/` to create some tables that the project would need.
+Go to `/qf-setup/` to create some tables that the project would need.

+The links used in the project can be found in the function `AddQFHandlers` in the utils.go of this project.

 ## Theming Your Project